 Minimizes Pressure Ulcers

-This is the percent of patients that have had a pressure ulcer.
-Pressure ulcers are skin damage due to staying in the same position for an excessive period of time.
+This indicates the percent of residents that sustained a pressure ulcer.
+Pressure ulcers are damage to the skin resulting from staying in one position for an excessive period of time.

 Minimizes Serious Falls